 Frances Smith Center for Individual & Family Therapy - (714) 997-6746

 Any one of these individuals can help get you to the appropriate person to handle your specific concern.
 It is important to note that all University employees are required to report any allegation of possible sexual misconduct.
 If you choose to check in with your RA, RD, Public Safety, or another individual on campus who you trust, that person will help you get in contact with the Title IX Coordinator and investigators.

 For student(s)-to-student(s) matters or matters with a student respondent, the Lead Title IX Coordinator and Title IX investigators are responsible for the initial assessment and formal investigation.
-If requested, an administrative student conduct hearing may be convened to adjudicate the matter following an investigation, and trained hearing officers would oversee that process.
-Finally, administrators experienced in hearing Title IX appeals may be involved if either the complainant or respondent exercises their right to an appeal.
-All staff and administrators who are involved in the investigation, hearing process, and appeals process participate in annual, specialized training specific to their roles in order to be involved in the Title IX process at Chapman University.
+Additionally, administrators experienced in hearing Title IX appeals may be involved if either the complainant or respondent requests an appeal of the investigation outcome.
+All staff and administrators who are involved in the investigation and appeals process participate in annual, specialized training specific to their roles in order to be involved in the Title IX process at Chapman University.

 For information about investigations regarding faculty and staff members, please contact Human Resources.